floresql/floresql.com/README.md

 ---

-Thank you for visiting FloresQL!
+Thank you for visiting floresql!
 Explore my portfolio, connect with me, and let's build amazing things together.